GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Description: Allows to send a message and optionally some attachments
     - Headers: {"Content-Type" : "multipart/form-data"}
-    - Request body: a sender field specifying who, between the CUSTOMER and the EXPERT, is sending the message, and the message's content to be sent

-      ```
-      {
-        "sender": "EXPERT",
-        "content" "Hi there, I'm sorry to hear that the solution didn't work for you.
-Let's try some additional troubleshooting steps.
-                   Can you please confirm if the headphones are visible in the list of available Bluetooth devices on your laptop?"
-      }
-      ```
+    - Request Parameters:
+        - sender(required) - the sender's user type.
+Allowed values:CUSTOMER,EXPERT
+        - content(required) - the content of the message.
+    - Request Parts:
+        - attachments(optional) - the files to be attached to the message.
     - Response: `201 Created` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of request body or ticketId failed or ticket is not in progress/resolve) or `500 Internal Server Error` (generic error)